mikestagney/game-of-life/README.md

 ## Things learned

-Created GUI with Swing, first time using it.
+Created a graphical user interface (GUI) with Swing, first time using it.

 Multithreading - first time working with it in Java.